Got some exciting news for you – especially, if you are into yoga, weight lifting, or even a competitive weightlifting!

 - Stand in the mountain pose.

-- Place your hands on your belly and focus on breathing deeply in and out through your nose,
+- Place your hands on your belly and focus on breathing deeply in and out through your nose, being aware of the movement of your hands.

 - Send your breath all the way down to the soles of your feet and consciously, as you breathe in, allow your breath to flow up your spine to your crown.